 The best way to see the Book of Kells is early in the morning, before the rest of Dublin is awake.
 1,200 years ago, a few dedicated monks devoted their to lives to creating a stunningly detailed, illuminated version of the Gospel.
 Today the Book of Kells and the library that it lives in are a couple of the most popular attractions in Dublin.

 With so many people wanting to visit, I knew that lines would form outside the doors of the Old Library at Trinity College first thing in the morning, to see the Books of Kells and the iconic Long Room.
 Rather than cueing up myself, I decided to go on an Early Access Book of Kells and Dublin Castle Tour with Letzgo City Tours.
+If you have a few days in Dublin, these are places that I recommend visiting right at the beginning.
+It’s a great way to to know the city.

 Now to answer the most important question…